Turkey Creek Preserve: History

 For much of the 20th century, the Cellon family owned the area, using it as pasture.
 Nearby Cellon Oak Park in Gainesville is named after the family.
 The land was once set to be used for housing for the Turkey Creek community, of which there are around 2,200 residents, as of 2021.

 Using a combination of Wild Spaces Public Places (Note: According to The Gainesville Sun, "Wild Spaces Public Places is the twice voter-approved half-cent sales tax collected to acquire and improve environmentally sensitive lands and to create, improve and maintain parks and recreational facilities", and is in place through the end of 2024.) funds and a $1.5 million grant from the Florida Communities Trust, Alachua County purchased the preserve from the Gainesville Investment Group for $4 million in 2009.
 A management plan for the preserve was approved in 2012.
-The preserve underwent over a decade of restoration; trash and exotic plants were removed, while native plants were introduced to replaced them.
+The preserve underwent over a decade of restoration; trash and exotic plants were removed, while native plants were introduced to replace them.
 Timber harvesting of planted slash pine was a central step of the preserve's development process, which also saw a wild hog population controlled.
 A parking lot was also added to the area.
 The preserve was officially opened in 2021, in Alachua's Turkey Creek community.